Table of Contents

 Guava is a tropical tree which is cultivated in many parts of world.
 Its edible fruits are included in superfruits and are very rich in vitamins C. The fruits also contain vitamin A, pectin, flavonoids and fibers.
-Presence of many phytochemical, such as tannins, phenols, triterpenes, flavonoids, essential oils, saponins, carotenoids, lectins, vitamins, fiber and fatty acids, in various parts of tree give guava its medicinal properties.
+Presence of many phytochemical, such as tannins, phenols, triterpenes, flavonoids, essential oils, saponins, carotenoids, lectins, vitamins, fiber and fatty acids, in various parts of the tree give guava its medicinal properties.

 Guava is known as amrud in hindi.
 In Ayurveda it is considered as tridosh nashak.
 Its leaves, fruits and roots are used in the treatment of cough, fever, diarrhea, constipation, bad breath, gum problems and numerous other health problems.

 Guava leaves has great medicinal properties and use in the treatment of various illness.
-Guava mouthwash is herbal preparation from leaves of guava tree.
+Guava mouthwash is a herbal preparation from leaves of guava tree.
 Guava leaves contain bioactive compounds saponins, tannins, flavonoids and alkaloids.
 The presence of these compounds make guava mouthwash highly effective in curing oral problems.
 Drinking guava leaves teat is one of the best way to Lowering Cholesterol, Lowering Blood-Sugar Levels and Preventing Type2 Diabetes.

 - Kingdom: Plantae Order: Myrtales Family: Myrtaceae Subfamily: Myrtoideae Genus: Psidium Species: Guajava